 Questions Frequently Asked About PMA Licensing

-Simply stated, the PMA’s mission is to promote lifelong health and well-being of American citizens and other people worldwide.
-In this context, the PMA is committed to contributing meaningfully in efforts to reverse the epidemic of chronic illness we are facing.
+Simply stated, the PMA's mission is to promote lifelong health and well-being.
+In this context, the PMA is committed to contributing meaningfully in efforts to reverse the epidemic of chronic illness.

 To these ends, the most fundamental purpose and inherent part of our mission is to (a) restore and protect Pastoral Science & Medicine and its fundamental ecclesiastical safe and natural healthcare principles and practices, (b) assure that biblically-sound natural health services are offered professionally and ethically for protection and benefit of the general public, (c) protect and advance the rights of healthcare practitioners who wish to offer these services, and (d) assure access to such services for all those seeking them.
 Click here to see our PMA Constitution

-State licensing boards are charged with protecting the general public through establishing standards for the practice of conventional healthcare and, accordingly, issuing licenses and regulating providers.
+State licensing boards are charged with protecting the general public through establishing standards for the practice of conventional healthcare.
+Accordingly, state licensing boards issue various healthcare licenses and regulations governing those practices and they regulate the activities of providers operating under those licenses.

 PMA issues licenses for the practice of Pastoral Science & Medicine for the same general purpose.
 The difference, however, is that establishing reasonable standards and regulating healthcare practitioners who offer natural and spiritually-based Pastoral Science & Medicine protocols and services are outside the jurisdiction of secular regulatory boards.